lfoppiano/beard/README.md

 Examples
 ========

-In the ``examples/applications/author-disambiguation`` directory there are files that present how to use the library for the author disambiguation problem.
+In the [example directory](examples/applications/author-disambiguation) there are files that present how to use the library for the author disambiguation problem.
-Check the [README.md](beard/examples/README.md) in this directory for details.
+Check the [README.md](examples/README.md) in this directory for details.